 Although there are many reasons why the drunk-driving rate in our state is higher than the national average, a recent study by Mothers Against Drunk Driving (MADD) highlights one primary contributing factor: New Mexico’s drunk-driving laws are relatively lenient, so motorists are less discouraged from breaking the rules.

-If you were injured or lost a family member due to an intoxicated driver in New Mexico, turn to The Law Office of Brian K. Branch.
+If you were injured or lost a family member due to an intoxicated driver in New Mexico, turn to The Law Office of Brian K. Branch, PC.
 An injury attorney in Albuquerque will help you fight for compensation to pay for health-care expenses, lost income and non-economic damages.